Exploring Dubai at Your Own Pace: A Tourist’s Guide to Driving

 From understanding the ins and outs of acquiring a driver’s license to unraveling the nuances of local road etiquette, we’ve got your back in every lane and roundabout.

-This guide is your compass to ensure your Dubai driving experience is a journey of discovery, not a mystery tour.
+This law guideline is your compass to ensure your Dubai driving experience is a journey of discovery, not a mystery tour.
 So fasten your seatbelt, and let’s hit the road – Dubai-style!

 1. Driving License Requirements for Tourists in Dubai